-This could be though us directly or through another Fischer Group company.
+This could be though us directly or through another Bastian Plc Group company.

 We may also monitor and record any communications we have with you, including phone calls, emails, web chats, letters and social media exchanges to make sure we are providing an excellent service to our customers.

 We may contact you by telephone, web chat, email, post or in person as necessary.